Near-Linear Time Local Polynomial Nonparametric Estimation with Box Kernels: Our method

 Although the time complexity of $d$-dimensional binary indexed trees is $O(\log^d n)$ and is small, the space complexity is another story.
 A naive implementation of the multi-dimensional binary indexed tree would require $O(n^d)$ memory to store all $V_\ell(i_1,\cdots,i_d)$ values.
 It is imperative to design more intelligent space allocation algorithms that significantly reduce the $O(n^d)$ space complexity for practical usages.

 An important observation of the multi-dimensional binary indexed tree is that the $V_\ell$ values are extremely \emph{sparse}, with most of the entries equal to zero.
-More specifically, with $n$ points in the training data set, the number of non-zero entries of $V_\ell$ is at most $O(n\log^d n)$, significantly smaller than $O(n^d)$.
+More specifically, with $n$ points in the training data set, the number of non-zero entries of $V_\ell$ is at most $O(n\log^d n)$ because each data point is associated with a update path of length at most $O(\log^d n)$, which is significantly smaller than $O(n^d)$.
 This motivates us to consider a \emph{lazy memory allocation} scheme based on Hash tables, which would subsequently reduce the space complexity from $O(n^d)$ to nearly $O(n\log^d n)$.